Vukky123/lametric-salad/README.md

 # lametric-salad
 **lametric-salad** is not affiliated with Salad Technologies, nor is it affiliated with LaMetric.

-**This application is no longer supported.** It appears as if Salad Technologies has decided to roll out a new auth token system, which this application sadly won't work with.
+**This application is no longer supported.** It appears as if Salad Technologies has decided to roll out a new auth token system, which this application may sadly not work with.
 Thank you for using it!

 ## Setup
 i uh please no keep the documentation away from me